golems/amino/doc/md/tutorial/rot.md

     \; .
 \f]

-3D rotation matrices again offer the visual interpretation: the columns of the rotation matrix are the principal axes of the child (rotated) coordinate frame in the parent (non-rotated) frame.
+3D rotation matrices again offer a visual interpretation: the columns of the rotation matrix are the principal axes of the child (rotated) coordinate frame in the parent (non-rotated) frame.